nuts-foundation/nuts-documentation/pages/getting_started/authenticate_users.rst

 .. note::

-  To save memory and startup time, for this tutorial, you can disable every service in the `docker-compose.yml` except for the `bundy-nuts-service-space` and the network.
+  To save memory and startup time, for this tutorial, we only use one nuts-node.
+  If you want to run the entire distributed network, run: `docker-compose up` instead.

 .. code-block:: console

-  $ docker-compose up -V
-  Creating network "nuts" with the default driver Creating nuts-network-local_bundy-nuts-service-space_1 ... done Attaching to nuts-network-local_bundy-nuts-service-space_1
+  $ docker-compose up bundy-nuts-service-space Creating network "nuts" with the default driver Creating nuts-network-local_bundy-nuts-service-space_1 ... done Attaching to nuts-network-local_bundy-nuts-service-space_1